 The Carbon Microphone And ‘Microphone’ As A Modern Term

-Though U.S inventor Thomas Edison was awarded the patent for this original microphone, historians mostly agree that the carbon microphone was invented by the English inventor David Edward Hughes in 1878.
+Though U.S inventor Thomas Edison was awarded the patent for this original microphone, historians mostly agree that the English inventor David Edward Hughes invented the carbon microphone in 1878.
 Hughes apparently also coined the term “microphone” for this invention.
 Before Hughes brought forth the “microphone,” these devices were simply referred to as “transmitters.”
 One could see how this terminology could get confusing with the other contemporary inventions at the time.

 So from a historical sense, the term microphone was coined by David Edward Hughes.
 This idea of a transducer converting acoustic sound waves into electrical signals has been greatly improved upon over time.
 So even though our modern microphones are of far better design than the original carbon microphone, the name has stuck because the essence of the idea has remained consistent.